tenghamn/gawp/README.md

 # gawp

-A lightweight Python package that enables interactive, zoomable image viewing directly from Jupyter notebooks using a web-based interface.
+A lightweight Python package that enables zoomable image viewing directly from Jupyter notebooks using a web-based interface.

 ## Features